-With the market value of computer vision technology estimated to hit US$48 billion dollars by the end of 2022, we can only imagine how many more exciting things we’ll see.
+With the market value of computer vision technology estimated to hit US$48 billion by the end of 2022, we can only imagine how many more exciting things we’ll see.

 In this article, we’ll cover just a few trends in computer vision that we’ve spotted this year:

 Interested in more computer vision topics?
 Why not sign up for our Computer Vision Summit in Boston, on October 20, 2022?

 Edge computing helps to increase operation response time at high bandwidth, processing near the data source and not in the cloud.
 Computer vision constantly needs to consider how to better protect data privacy while processing data rapidly and in real-time.

 And because edge computing doesn’t need a data center, it’s a great solution to computer vision’s data privacy issues.
 With a private architecture that makes it difficult for cyberattacks to succeed, edge computing can help to connect video management systems and cameras to quickly spot harmful activity and prevent breaches.

 Uses in Healthcare

 Computer vision is helping to correctly diagnose patients in healthcare settings.
 Medical imaging has greatly improved, with technology like Microsoft’s InnerEye software helping to detect tumors and other abnormal cells.
 It does this by reading 2D images and then rendering them into 3D.